sanskrit/raw_etexts_english/blogs/manasataramgini/2006-03-11_jatavedase-and-shredhi-vyavahara.md

 +++
-title = "jAtavedase… and shredhIxa0vyavahAra"
+title = "jAtavedase… and shredhI vyavahAra"

 +++
 The hymn RV 1.99 is a peculiar hymn in many ways: